 She’s never going to get through all of the song.
 She sings from her heart and hearts aren’t big enough to cope.

 I leave my chair and pretend to go to the toilet.
 This is the corridor she’ll run through I think.

-She was crying.
-Tears streaming .
-She’s got as far as ‘Two broken tigers on fire in the night’.
-That always breaks me when I sing – you know what is coming next.
+She’s crying.
+Tears streaming.
+‘Two broken tigers on fire in the night’.
+That always breaks me when I sing – you know what’s coming next.